magao-x/handbook/operating/abeginnersguidetomagaox.rst

 2. Scroll down (via down arrow presses) to **Configure/link AO loop**.

-3. Go to the **camwfs cameraGUI** and make sure it is running at 1kHz (click in Frame Rate box, type 1000, hit enter, box will be blue when it reaches it.
+3. Go to the **camwfs cameraGUI** and make sure it is running at 1kHz, as it is probably not due to the alignment steps (click in Frame Rate box, type 1000, hit enter, box will be blue when it reaches it.
 Then restretch the camwfs viewer with "r")

 :blue:`Note`: The 1000 Hz here is actually whatever speed the loop is being run at.
 It must be the same as the **Modulation & Centering** modulation frequency!
 If you change the loop frequency (say to 2kHz), you must change the modulation frequncy.
 To do that, go to the **Pupil Alignment GUI**, **Modulation & Centering**, enter the desired frequency, 2000, in the Frequency target box, hit enter, 3 in the Radius target box, hit enter, then press the modulate button.